jwchen88/FEND-lakewood-neighboorhood-map/README.md

 # Lakewood Neighborhood Map Project

 This is the final project for Udacity's GWG FEND Nanodegree course.
 Neighborhood Map project is a single page application featuring a map of Lakewood neighborhood in Dallas, TX.
-The map shows restaurants in the neighborhood, and it get restaurants' address information from Four Square.
+The map shows restaurants in the neighborhood, and it gets restaurants' address information through Four Square.

 ## How to Run the Project